imsalmanmalik/imsalmanmalik/README.md

 ### <div align="center">I'm Salman Malik, Learning and working with DevOps, Data Science, Data Engineering, Data Analysis and Machine Learning 👨‍💻 🚀</div>

-- 🔭 I am currently working on cloud-native technologies and CI/CD pipelines
+- 🔭 I am currently exploring cloud-native technologies and AIOps.

-- 🌱 I’m currently learning some best DevOps practices and tools
+- 🌱 I’m currently working on cutting-edge technologies such as Edge Computing and IoT in DevOps.

+- 🐳 Navigating the seas of Kubernetes with best practices for seamless orchestration and scalability.

-- ❓ Ask me about anything related to microservices and container orchestrators
+- ❓ Ask me about anything related to Microservices, Service Mesh and Container Orchestrators.

 - ⚡ Fun fact: I use tabs over spaces